The Ultimate 2026 Playbook

 $100 – $300+

-With our guest list and free limo, cover charge is $0.
+With our guest list and free entry, cover charge is $0.
 Budget $40 to $80 for drinks (two to four at $15 to $25 each), $40 to $100 for tips to dancers (stage tips and at least one lap dance for the groom), and $20 to $40 for miscellaneous tips to staff.
 A standard night at a strip club runs $100 to $200 per person.
 VIP rooms and bottle service push this to $300 or more, but they are completely optional.

 Food & Drinks